Jewellery Designer Siobhan Frith

-Now a master jeweller, David has spent the majority of his career working on handmade jewellery commissions as well as the repairs and restoration of antique jewellery in England.
-In addition, he produces his own modern jewellery designs in his home based studio near Noosa.
+Now a master jeweller, Siobhan spent the majority of her career working on handmade jewellery commissions as well as repair and restoration of antique jewellery in England.
+She also produces her own modern jewellery designs in her home based studio near Noosa.

-During his training and throughout his career as a jewellery designer, David was lucky enough to work with gifted and talented bench jewellers and antique dealers who shared with him their vast knowledge of jewellery design techniques outside the confines of the modern day apprenticeship curriculum.
+Prior to her gender transition, Siobhan was known as David Frith, her training and career as a jewellery designer, started in England and involved the privilege of working with gifted and talented bench jewellers, and antique dealers who shared their vast knowledge of jewellery design techniques outside the confines of the modern day apprenticeship curriculum.

 Many apprenticeships focus on modern day techniques rather than on a complete biopsy of jewellery making techniques down the ages.
-By studying the way jewellery was made - from Roman times to the roaring twenties - and having day to day hands on experience with rare, valuable and even ancient pieces, David has a thorough understanding of how antique pieces were constructed so as to restore them without bringing in modernism.
+By studying the way jewellery was made, from Roman times to the roaring twenties, and having day to day hands on experience with rare, valuable and even ancient pieces, Siobhan has gained a thorough understanding of how antique pieces were constructed so as to restore them without bringing in modernism.

-And it is this knowledge that ensures his modern handmade jewellery commissions are crafted using traditional techniques so that they also will last a lifetime.
+Siobhan's knowledge and skill set ensures her modern handmade jewellery commissions are crafted using traditional techniques so that they last a lifetime.

-David believes that the learning never stops and it is this side of his trade that he especially enjoys.
+Siobhan believes that the learning never stops and it is this aspect of her trade that she especially enjoys.

-In line with the strict hallmark regulations in the UK, David is registered as a jewellery maker with Sheffield Assay Office, UK and this is his maker's stamp.
+In line with the strict hallmark regulations in the UK, Siobhan is registered as a jewellery maker with Sheffield Assay Office, UK and this is her maker's stamp.